CoaXPress 2.0 support and new features with pylon 6.0

 Tutorial on the pylon Camera Software Suite

-Would you like to see the camera feature descriptions and tooltips in languages other than English?
+Do you want to have the camera feature description and tool tips displayed in other languages than English?
 No problem!
-For the first time in this industry, multi-language support is offered for camera features in the pylon Viewer with the unique feature documentation!
-Select your preferred language and get the feature documentation and the tooltips from pylon in your language.
-This also includes sample code for simpler programming.
+For the first time in the industry, multilingual support for camera features is now offered in the unique feature documentation for the pylon Viewer!
+Select your preferred language such as Chinese, French, German, Italian, Japanese, Korean, Russian or Spanish and have pylon translate the feature documentation and tool tips.
+Sample code for easy programming is also available.

 Tutorial on the pylon Camera Software Suite